straightdave/presley/README.md

 * Define your routers

->Currently I've just implemented several matching patterns of GET request:
+>Currently I've just implemented several matching patterns of GET/POST request:
 - GET /static_route
 - GET /path/:with/some/:variable
 - GET /path?with=querystrings
+- POST /people (with request body)
+- ...

->For more info please refer to the `.\examples\example.ps1`
+>For more info please refer to the scripts in `.\examples\`

 ```powershell
 get '/' {